MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 |ITEM1||BLUE|02-02-20|No|
 |ITEM1||BLUE|02-03-20|No|

  The following table shows the same item ledger entries after the **Adjust Cost - Item Entries** batch job has been run.
-The average cost per day is calculated and applied to the inventory decreases.
+The average cost per day is calculated and applied to the stock decreases.

 |**Posting Date**|**Item Ledger Entry Type**|**Quantity**|**Cost Amount (Actual)**|**Entry No.**|
 |---------------------------------------|---------------------------------------------------|------------------------------------|----------------------------------------------------|------------------------------------|